GusBeare/Nancy-UserManager/README.md

 - Create user.
 - Edit User.
 - Delete User.
+- Simple user roles

 I became fed up with struggling to customise and work with other membership providers and decided to roll my own very simple membership system.

 I created a simple *users* table where passwords are hashed with a salt using [Bcrypt.Net](http://bcrypt.codeplex.com/ "Bcrypt.Net").
 Passwords are not stored and cannot be retrieved.
 Verification works by comparing the password with the hash with Brypt.Net.

-The Users table primary key is a Guid and not an identity field.
-I wanted to get away from identity fields because they cause so much trouble when it comes to merging data sets.

-It's a Visual Studio 2012 project in C# using:
+It's a Visual Studio 2012 project using:

 - Nancy,
 - Razor,
 - Bootstrap
-- jQuery form plugin for Ajax CRUD.
+- jQuery form plugin.
 - Simple.Data
 - SQL Server

 ## Getting Started  ##

 1. Create a new DB in SQL Server.
 1. Run the SQL script in the /scripts folder into your new DB.
-1. Modify the connection string in web.config.
+1. Modify the connection string in web.config to point to your DB.
-1. Build and run the solution.
+1. Build and run.

-You can log in with the following credentials.
+You can log one of with the following credentials.

 **admin@admin.com/admin**

+**viewer@viewer.com/viewer**

+**editor@editor.com/viewer**

-The script contains SQL to create this user.
-You can modify the INSERT to use your own admin user email and then log in and change the password with user edit from the user list.
+The script contains SQL to create all the membership tables, roles and users.
+To add/edit/delete users log is as *admin@admin.com*.

-*To come, better validation, user roles and role management, extended user profile, mug shots etc. *
+On the list to add:

+1. Roles edit
+1. Better validation
+1. User profile
+1. Public Registration